-- Explain why.
-When you talk to your loved one about scams, it’s important that you explain why they should ignore the phone calls or letters.
+Explain why.
+When you talk to your loved one about scams, it’s important that you explain why they should ignore certain phone calls or emails.
 If your loved one received a scam in the mail or online, examine it with them and show them the warning signs that it is a scam.
-It could be something as simple as reminding them that you need to actually enter the contest or lottery in order to win a prize, or that the IRS and Social Security Administration would never ask you for your bank account information.
+It could be something as simple as reminding them that you need to actually enter a contest or lottery in order to win a prize, or that the IRS and Social Security Administration would never ask you for your bank account information.

 Don’t shame them.
-Scam victims are often embarrassed, but this is nothing to be ashamed of – scammers are extremely clever and millions of older adults fall prey to these scams every year.
-All that’s needed is a simple yet very important reminder that is often forgotten as we get older: don’t trust strangers.
+Scam victims are often embarrassed, but there is nothing to be ashamed of – scammers are extremely clever and millions of older adults fall prey to these scams every year.
+All that’s needed is the very important reminder that is often forgotten as we get older: don’t trust strangers.
 Stress the idea that if the offer seems too good to be true, a scammer is probably behind it.
 Being patient and understanding with them will also help to ensure that they approach you when they get scam phone calls and emails in the future.

-Set up online access to your loved one’s credit card and back accounts to track their finances, and use AnnualCreditReport.com to ensure a fake account hasn’t been created in his/her name.
+Set up online access to your loved one’s credit card and bank accounts to track their finances, and use AnnualCreditReport.com to ensure a fake account hasn’t been created in his/her name.

-Should your loved one be confronted with scams over the phone or internet, make sure he/she knows how to stay protected from these scams.
+Should your loved one be confronted with scams over the phone or internet, make sure they know how to stay protected from these scams.